Ralph-Lee/blog/how-to-pick-your-reactions-to-mildly-offensive-things-in-the-workplace.md

 ### More Discussion On Diversity

-Here's a snippet of a podcast episode with on women in tech.
+Here's a snippet of a [podcast episode with on sexism, women in tech and geek culture](https://overcast.fm/podcasts/episode/9510342119668#t=1536).

-<audio id="audioplayer" controls="" data-start-time="1536"><source src="http://d.5by5.net/redirect.mp3/cdn.5by5.tv/audio/broadcasts/hypercritical/2012/hypercritical-097.mp3#t=1536" type="audio/mpeg"></audio>

 Tweet me your thoughts or opinions on this.